maxtue/ApartmentListings/README.md

 Scrape and analyse apartment listings for rent and sale from Germanys most popular housing website [Immobilienscout24.de](https://www.immobilienscout24.de/) with Python.

 ## Motivation
-Get the data without the need to register with their API.
+Get the Apartment listings for all of Germany without the need to register with their API.

 ## Features
 Visualize median rents and number of listings in a zip code or district: